by Ken Pomeroy on Tuesday, February 12, 2013

 2/11/10 Northern Arizona-Idaho State: NAU’s Julian Olubuyi went to the line with six seconds left, made the first, missed the second, and the rebound went out of bounds off Idaho State.
 DeAngelo Jones converted a layup to force overtime.

-3/25/10 Xavier-Kansas State: Trying to foul Xavier, Terrell Holloway was able to launch a three as the whistle sounded with 5.0 seconds left.
+3/25/10 Xavier-Kansas State: With K-State trying to foul Xavier, Terrell Holloway was able to launch a three as the whistle sounded with 5.0 seconds left.
 He made all three free throws to force overtime.

 1/1/11 Milwaukee-Detroit: Milwaukee’s Tone Boyle was fouled with five seconds left and made both free throws.
 Milwaukee promptly fouled Ray McCallum, who made both of his free throws.
 Milwaukee’s Kaylon WIlliams responded with a 30-footer at the buzzer to force overtime.